 Like many mobile verticals, stock trading and investment apps saw dramatic growth over the course of the pandemic.

 Robinhood set a new precedent for the trading and investment app ecosystem, with its gamified interface and commission-free trading model.
-Other fintechs shifted to offer commission-free stock trading, low fees, and low minimum balance requirements.
+Other fintech companies shifted to offer commission-free stock trading, low fees, and low minimum balance requirements.
 Larger investment platforms were forced to lower their commissions.
 Platforms increasingly moved towards a simplified and streamlined mobile experience to allow users to better manage their portfolios on the go.

-Features like robo-advising, automated investing, social sharing, and built-in financial education are on the rise.
+Features like Robo-advising, automated investing, social sharing, and built-in financial education are on the rise.

 As more consumers have hopped onto trading and investment apps, companies in the space must now consider how best to educate and engage users.
 With a record number of young and less experienced traders, the way these companies cater to and communicate with their users is more important than ever.